CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: CASPER

 As this problem is NP-hard \cite{nemhauser1978analysis, hochbaum1997approximating}, we approximate the solution using a greedy algorithm \cite{hochbaum1997approximating}.
 In particular, $V_k$ is constructed by repeatedly adding the keyphrase that appears in the most previously uncovered documents until it reaches the predetermined size.

 \textbf{Integration of the keyphrase vocabulary}.
 We augment the BERT vocabulary with the keyphrases in $V_k$, treating each as a new token.
-Because these newly added keyphrase tokens have randomly initialized embeddings and Masked Language Modeling (MLM) parameters, we further pretrain the modified BERT model to help it learn effective representations for the keyphrases.
-We continue to pretrain the BERT model using the scientific article collection $\mathcal{D}$ mentioned above.
+Because these newly added keyphrase tokens have randomly initialized embeddings and MLM parameters, we further pretrain the modified BERT model, using the MLM training objective, to help it learn effective representations for the keyphrases.
+We continue to pretrain the BERT model using the scientific article collection $\mathcal{D}$.